truecharts/public/website/src/content/docs/general/support-policy.md

 - We offer [basic documentation](../guides/helm/) and support for installing, upgrading and editing our Helm-Charts using Helm.
 - We do not support external secret management outside of values.yaml
 - We offer support for all our charts trains, except `incubator`, `dev`, and `test`.
+- We cannot guarantee special characters will work flawlessly in any field.

 :::note